mfrknycl/Atmel_M90E32AS_STM32_Library/README.md

   HAL_Delay(1000);
 }
 ```
 Following code segment shows that how SPI is configurated using STM32CubeMX software.
+Clock signal is 8Mhz.
+TFT LCD is using 1000.0 KBits/s.

 ```c
 static void MX_SPI1_Init(void)